Wednesday, November 18, 2020

 As early as December 9, 1789, Hazel's home had become sufficiently well known to have been designated in a road order as "Caleb Hazel's cabin on the waters of Knob Creek."
 In 1795 he was appointed a surveyor of the road from "the mouth of Knob Creek to Hazel's cabin."

-There is evidence that for some time, he kept a tavern or "ordinary" (aka grocery, doggery), as it was then called.
-On September 24, 1793, an indictment was brought against him "for retailing spiritous liquors by the small [amount] without a license."
+There is evidence that he kept a tavern, or "ordinary," as it was then called.
+On September 24, 1793, an indictment was brought against him "for retailing spiritous liquors by a small amount without a license."
 He evidently continued in the tavern business because, in 1797, he was issued a liquor license "to keep an ordinary at his home on Knob Creek."
 The year after this license was granted, he contracted on March 17, 1798, by a "written agreement to rent the place for six years to Conrad Suter for $51.00 per year ($775.00 today)."
 Hazel refused to give Suter possession, as outlined in a suit against Hazel.
 Further difficulties were experienced by Hazel when he sold some property on Knob Creek to Clement Lee and also deeded the same piece of ground to his stepson, Henry Hall.

 It was about this time that Hazel decided to move to Green County.
 His name disappeared from the tax books of Hardin County and was entered in the Green County records.